ruggeri/tech-notes/randos/latex.md

-* To look at: The Latex Companion (lists many popular packages?)
+* More docs to review:
+  * Latex For Beginners
-* To look at: AMS Latex documentation.
+  * AMS Latex Docs
+  * Latex 2e Unofficial Manual
+  * Not So Short Introduction
+  * Mathmode
+  * Latex For Authors
+* IEEEeqnarray docs.

 ## Chapter 2: Typesetting Text